 The good news is – strengthening your core and back muscles can prevent and ease back pains.
 That’s Fact #2.
 So once your doctor gives you the go signal to start on a regimen, rowing should be on the top of your list.

-Whenever you’re starting a new workout at home, take your time to perfect your form and stroke.
+Whenever you’re starting a new workout at home, take your time to perfect your form and stroke (see our top rowing machine back workouts by our expert rower Max).
 This will prevent any injury and ensure that you get the full benefit of your workout.

 Can Indoor Rowers Save Your Back?